-The whole functioning of Paignton Academy is rooted in the Aims and Objectives of the Academy.
+The whole functioning of Paignton Academy is rooted in the Ethos and Values of the Academy.
 Schemes of Work, procedures and routines, the Academy Improvement Plan and all other areas of activity, whether academic or social, should reflect these aims.
 They represent the cornerstone of what we believe to be important and, as such, should be agreed by all and reviewed by school leaders on a regular basis.
 However, many of the values expressed in the aims are not subject to change but reflect our basic ideals.

 The curriculum is designed to provide all students with an education that is: